 The distribution of bottom sediments indicates that the contemporary marine sediments of the coastal zone are subject to intense wave wash and their transport processes are strongly influenced by wave activity.
 Abrupt increase of wave loads may cause substantial changes in sediment distribution.
 On the 15th of November 2001, during a severe storm, the water level in Tallinn Bay rose about 130 cm above the average and accompanying intense wave wash eroded parts of the backshore that normally were not subject to erosion.
 This storm caused changes in all the zones described above.
 A large amount of sediment material was released and distributed on the shore and nearshore.
 For example, near Pringi village the proximity of the shoreline is normally covered by a pebble and cobble pavement with few boulders, but after this storm there was also a lot of sand.
-After the storm the pavement, covering the till, was restored in about 0.5-1 year; for example, in summer 2002 the primary structure of the sediment distribution pattern (like it was in summer 2001) was already restored.
+After the storm the pavement, covering the till, was exposed and sand was present only sporadically.
+However, the usual pattern was restored in about 0.5-1 year; for example, in summer 2002 the primary structure of the sediment distribution pattern (like it was in summer 2001) was already restored.